 Recipe FAQs

-Pork chops are lean protein, so it's easy to over-cook them, so watch your timing.
+Pork chops are lean protein, so it's easy to over-cook them.
+Watch your timing as they cook pretty quickly.
 The sauce in this recipe keeps them moist and flavorful.
 Thin chops cook faster than thick ones.
 Test with a digital thermometer.
-The perfect temperature is (145°F).
+The perfect temperature is (140°F-145°F).

 A little pink is ok.
 Rather than guess whether they are properly cooked, use a digital thermometer and cook until they reach 145°F (the safe temperature).

-No. Washing raw poultry, beef, pork, lamb or veal before cooking it is not recommended.
-That just spreads and bacteria to other surfaces.
+No. Do not wash any kind of meat before cooking.
+Washing raw poultry, beef, pork, lamb or veal before cooking just spreads and bacteria to other surfaces.
 Cooking to the proper temperature makes them safe.

 Recipes for Super Side Dishes